flomotlik/blog/_posts/2013-04-22-From-tdd-to-bdd.markdown

 This description is always followed by a list of scenarios containing `Given` steps (what has happened before), `When` steps (what actions the user performs) and `Then` steps (the desired outcome for the user).

 Also here applies the principle: Start with the Behavior that's most important to the user.

-Find out the *feature* that's most important, and within the feature always select the most important *scenario*.
+1. Find out the *feature* that's most important.
+2. Within the feature always select the most important *scenario*.

 This way you always stay aligned with your user's needs and focus on the stuff that matters.

 There are tools like [Cucumber](http://cukes.info/) that enable you to test your natural language features automatically.
 I will introduce Cucumber on one of the next Testing Tuesdays.